-In the event that the dispute cannot be resolved, either party is encouraged to contact the Chamber in the Markets where the wholesaler is located.
+In the event that the dispute cannot be resolved, either party is encouraged to contact the Fresh Markets Australia in the Markets where the wholesaler is located.

-If the relevant Chamber cannot resolve the dispute to the parties’ satisfaction the parties are advised to seek resolution of the dispute under The Produce and Grocery Industry Code of Conduct.
+If the relevant Fresh Markets Australia cannot resolve the dispute to the parties’ satisfaction the parties are advised to seek resolution of the dispute under The Horticulture Code of Conduct.

 Fresh Markets Australia supports wholesalers, suppliers and buyers adopting procedures that seek to improve food safety in the fruit and vegetable industry, in particular the adoption of independently audited HACCP based quality assurance schemes.

 Fresh Markets Australia as an owner member of Freshcare recommends this as the industry standard for all growers of fresh produce and supports wholesalers in encouraging their suppliers to be Freshcare certified.